citusdata/citus_docs/develop/api_guc.rst

 When this GUC is enabled, Citus will force the adaptive executor to use as many connections as possible while executing a parallel distributed query.
-If not enabled, the executor might choose to use less connections to optimize overall query execution throughput.
+If not enabled, the executor might choose to use fewer connections to optimize overall query execution throughput.
 Internally, setting this true will end up using one connection per task.